fxxrytail/skzcode/content/site-update/additional-thumbnail-skw.md

 There are now advertisements across the website.
 I only picked types of banner ads so it don't interrupt with your browsing experience.
 You shouldn't be directed to other url unless you clicked a banner ad!
 I put "Advertisement" label on the ads so you can differentiate it from contents in the website.
 Only Stray Kids contents and ch-skz links should open in different tab.
 Feel free to browse CH-SKZ as you normally do.

-If you encounter problems you may contact through [daisukijeu](https://twitter.com/daisukijeu).
+If you encounter problems you may contact through any of the following:
+* [CHANNEL SKZ twitter](https://twitter.com/CH_SKZ_).
 I may not easily see message requests so you may mention me if you sent DM.
-Or send email at daisukijeu@gmail.com
+* Send email at ch.skzwebsite@gmail.com

 If unwanted links opened as soon as you open the website please send the following details:
 1. A screenshot of the unwanted ads;